nemonik/hands-on-DevOps/readme.md

   vagrant up toolchain --no-provision
   ```
   Give the vagrant time to restart all the long-running tools.
+- You will not want to run a VPN session that does not permit bridging such as MITRE's VPN on your computer when running running your vagrants as you will have no network access to your vagrants.
+_ You also will not want to move from a network to another that requires your to change DNS servers in in `./host` file and/or change your proxy environmental variables.
 - Caution, it is easy to forget DevOps is not about tools and automaton, but is as much about culture, methods and repeated practices, so keep this in mind.
 - The tools, methods and repeated practices exist to support the culture.
 - Again, I'll drop from time to time stating "into the shell" ot "into the command-line" when instructing you to enter things in the CLI.